 Upper floor for sleeping and pampering

-On the top floor of the villa, there was a large master bedroom with a comfortable bed, an open closet with sarongs for visiting local temples, discrete décor, another minibar, and a TV set.
+On the top floor of the villa, there is a large master bedroom with a comfortable bed, an open closet with sarongs for visiting local temples, discrete décor, another minibar, and a TV set.

 Vast activity offer, from surfing to scuba diving

 For instance, I enjoyed a great massage by a local therapist who arrived at the resort and provided the service on a massage table installed in the villa.
 I didn’t need to look through the numerous spa options in Seminyak.
-The recommended one came over, and I could enjoy post-massage time in the privacy of the villa, without hitting the busy Seminyak roads!
+The recommended one came over, and I could enjoy post-massage time in the privacy of the villa, without hitting the busy Seminyak roads.

 On the other occasion, the concierge organized a private surfing lesson for me at Wayan Tembok surfing school on Double Six Beach.
 This 500-meter stretch of sand on Seminyak Beach was perfect for surfing beginners.
 And, to be honest, that was an incredible experience!
-It even made me reflect on the idea of moving to Bali for some extended period, and just – surf!
+It even made me reflect on the idea of moving to Bali for some extended period, and just – surfing!

 For the best accommodation deal, check the prices of Origin Seminyak on Booking.com!